Healthy Places for Healthy People

-EPA is partnering with the following communities during the pilot phase of Healthy Places for Healthy People:
+EPA partnered with the following communities during the pilot phase of Healthy Places for Healthy People:

-- Anderson, Indiana, where the Madison County Council of Governments, the city of Anderson, and several local hospital and health center partners will create Health Districts throughout the city around key health care facilities to help revitalize the neighborhoods, improve the environment, and contribute to health improvements for residents.
+- Anderson, Indiana, where the Madison County Council of Governments, the city of Anderson, and several local hospital and health center partners developed a plan to create Health Districts throughout the city around key health care facilities to help revitalize the neighborhoods, improve the environment, and contribute to health improvements for residents.

-- Bangor, Maine, where the city of Bangor, Eastern Maine Healthcare Systems, Acadia Hospital, Penobscot Community Health Care (a Federally Qualified Health Center), and other partners will work to integrate public and environmental health initiatives with downtown revitalization strategies, including creating more transportation opportunities and promoting business development downtown.
+- Bangor, Maine, where the city of Bangor, Eastern Maine Healthcare Systems, Acadia Hospital, Penobscot Community Health Care (a Federally Qualified Health Center), and other partners worked to integrate public and environmental health initiatives with downtown revitalization strategies, including creating more transportation opportunities and promoting business development downtown.

-- Greensboro, Alabama, where the city of Greensboro will partner with the West Central Alabama Area Health Education Center, Hale County Hospital, Whatley Health Services (a Federally Qualified Health Center), Project Horseshoe Farm, Hale Empowerment and Revitalization Organization, and others to revitalize Greensboro’s downtown corridor while enhancing the community's environmental and economic health.
+- Greensboro, Alabama, where the city of Greensboro partnered with the West Central Alabama Area Health Education Center, Hale County Hospital, Whatley Health Services (a Federally Qualified Health Center), Project Horseshoe Farm, Hale Empowerment and Revitalization Organization, and others to revitalize Greensboro’s downtown corridor while enhancing the community's environmental and economic health.

-- Los Angeles, California, where the nonprofit New Economics for Women will partner with the nonprofit public charter school NEW Academy of Science and Arts and the Arroyo Vista Family Health Center (a Federally Qualified Health Center), each headquartered in the Pico-Union/Westlake neighborhood, to address blight, air quality, and poverty, while also meeting the housing and health care needs of the primarily immigrant community it serves.
+- Los Angeles, California, where the nonprofit New Economics for Women partnered with the nonprofit public charter school NEW Academy of Science and Arts and the Arroyo Vista Family Health Center (a Federally Qualified Health Center), each headquartered in the Pico-Union/Westlake neighborhood, to address blight, air quality, and poverty, while also meeting the housing and health care needs of the primarily immigrant community it serves.

-- Montgomery and Smithers, West Virginia, where Fayette County will partner with Montgomery General Hospital and New River Health Association (a Federally Qualified Health Center that runs a school-based health clinic) to identify ways that the health and wellness sector can reinvigorate the regional economy and contribute to cleaning up blighted properties downtown.
+- Montgomery and Smithers, West Virginia, where Fayette County partnered with Montgomery General Hospital and New River Health Association (a Federally Qualified Health Center that runs a school-based health clinic) to identify ways that the health and wellness sector can reinvigorate the regional economy and contribute to cleaning up blighted properties downtown.

-- Monett, Missouri, where the local hospital, CoxHealth, is working with the city of Monett, the local school district, the Monett Main Street Organization, and other partners to improve health and the environment in the downtown and surrounding neighborhoods by building opportunities for walking and physical exercise, improving access to healthy food, and creating downtown revitalization strategies.
+- Monett, Missouri, where the local hospital, CoxHealth, worked with the city of Monett, the local school district, the Monett Main Street Organization, and other partners to improve health and the environment in the downtown and surrounding neighborhoods by building opportunities for walking and physical exercise, improving access to healthy food, and creating downtown revitalization strategies.